-- A brief description of the collaborative project written by the postdoctoral applicant, in consultation with faculty mentors (2 pages maximum).
+- A brief description of the collaborative project written by the postdoctoral applicant, in consultation with faculty mentors (2 pages maximum, not including references).
 Include information on aims, rationale, and a summary of the experimental approach and methods.
 The description should be written for reviewers with a general knowledge of neuroscience or neuroengineering, but who are not experts in the specific research proposed.
 In addition, the Washington Research Foundation is interested in the potential for translation of the research to startups or intellectual property.

 - Current research funding available to the mentors’ laboratories for supporting the research of the applicant.
 NIH “Other Support” pages, or equivalent, are acceptable.

 - Two letters of recommendation from references familiar with the applicant’s scholarly achievements and research contributions.
 These may be submitted directly to uwin1(AT)uw(DOT)edu, but must arrive by the application deadline.
 Letters will be kept confidential.